 - ABA-BNA Labor/Employment Law Award

 - CALI Awards for Excellence in Contracts, Civil Procedure, and Employment Discrimination

 - Derek A. Bell student research fellow

 - Carnegie Mellon University H. John Heinz III School of Public Policy (M.A.M., 2001)

 - Carnegie Mellon University (B.F.A., 2000)

 - Double Bass Performance

-- Jewish Federation of Greater Pittsburgh, Young Adult Division, co-chair
+- Board of the Jewish Federation of Greater Pittsburgh, Young Adult Division, chair

 - Jewish Federations of North America, National Young Leadership, cabinet member